juntylpro1/secure-enterprise/config-project.md

 ## Approving changes
 {: #approve-changes}

-After you validate your configuration, the changes must be approved by an editor or administrator on the projects service.
+After you validate your configuration, the changes must be approved by an editor or administrator on the {{site.data.keyword.cloud_notm}} Projects service.
 Complete the following steps to approve changes:

 1. From the projects list, select a project.
 1. Check that there aren't any outstanding needs attention items on the **Overview** tab in your project.
 Needs attention items can block your ability to deploy.